Riemannian L-systems: Modeling growing forms in curved spaces: L-systems in abstract Riemannian spaces

+Various systems, such as roots, veins or pollen tubes, may grow within substrates that are not uniform (i.e. not homogeneous or not isotropic or both) in their physical or chemical contents.
+Plant shoots for instance, growing within plant canopies, usually progress in a non-uniform light environment and are also subject to the anisotropy of the gravity field.
+Such interactions are usually mediated by chemical or bio-physical forces, that affect the direction and/or size of the growing elements.
+Plants respond in general to these forces with a high degree of plasticity, which is responsible for example of tropism phenomena, such as gravitropism (response to gravity), phototropism (response to light), thigmotropism (response to touch or contact), \textit{etc}.

-Plant architectures may respond to a variety of signals during their growth: gravitropism (reponse to gravity), phototropism (response to light), thigmotropism (response to touch or contact), etc. Recently, multiscale models of tropisms have been proposed \cite{Moulton:2020, Moulia:2022} and make it possible to integrate various types of tropisms in unified approaches.
+Models of growth in non-uniform media usually rely on a mechanistic description of the system's interaction with the substrate.
+These models take various forms depending on the spatial and temporal scales considered.
+Recently, for example, multiscale models of tropisms have been proposed \cite{Moulton:2020, Moulia:2022} and make it possible to integrate various types of tropisms in unified approaches.
 The models rely on the expression of differential growth at different scales controlled by the sensing of different environmental signals or fields \cite{Jensen:2021}.
-In different ways these models integrate the local action of forces that deform plant tissues to progressively build-up its shape.
-Forces are at the origin of deformations.
+In this approach, forces of different nature are affecting the plant components during growth, which in turn affect the growth intensity or directions of the branching system itself.